Churches are closed, but religion has a new home on the internet

 “There’s a lot of ceremony around the Torah itself that happens—you bring it to the people, everyone touches it,” he says.
 “That’s one that I think people miss entirely.”

-Jewish communities have also wrestled with rules that limit some uses of technology on the sabbath, with different congregations coming to different interpretations about what’s permissible in connecting their members.
+Jewish communities have also wrestled with rules that limit some uses of technology on the Sabbath, with different congregations coming to different interpretations about what’s permissible in connecting their members.
 And other religions have faced their own challenges: Muslims around the world observed Ramadan without in-person communal prayer or fast-breaking meals, and Christians skipped or reimagined traditional church processions for Palm Sunday and services for Easter.
 Different Christian denominations have also taken different approaches to communion, says Heidi Campbell, a communications professor at Texas A&M University who studies online religion.
 Some encourage members to provide their own ritual bread and wine, and others, including Roman Catholics, prefer “spiritual communion” without the physical elements until services can resume.

 “Our services are so incarnational,” says Josh Simmons, CEO of eCatholic, which provides digital services to Catholic churches, speaking of the importance of Mass, where Jesus is believed to be physically present in communion.
 “It’s not just scripture, and a homily, and great music—it’s an experience every time you go there.”